OctopusDeploy/blog/blog/2019-08/multi-environment-lambda-deployments/index.md

 Using different AWS regions is the next logic step, although you may find that the networking overhead of physical regions interferes with testing or performance monitoring.

-For ultimate segregation, you can take the next step of creating regions through separate AWS accounts.
-In the video [Testing and Deployment Best Practices for AWS Lambda-Based Applications](https://www.youtube.com/watch?v=zJQDAsWm-5k) the AWS developer advocate Chis Munns talks about using accounts in this way, and it appears that AWS themselves have embraced potentially using hundreds of accounts to achieve this kind of separation.
+For ultimate segregation, you can take the next step of creating environments through separate AWS accounts.
+In the video [Testing and Deployment Best Practices for AWS Lambda-Based Applications](https://www.youtube.com/watch?v=zJQDAsWm-5k) AWS developer advocate Chis Munns talks about using accounts in this way, and it appears that AWS themselves have embraced potentially using hundreds of accounts to achieve this kind of separation.

 Fortunately, implementing any of these strategies is as simple as scoping the appropriate Octopus variables to an environment, meaning you can easily manage your multi-environment deployments regardless of which strategy you decided to implement.